El Salvador’s leader looks to consolidate power in midterm vote; critics fear rising authoritarianism

 “What’s in danger at this moment is the functioning of democratic institutions,” said Rubén Zamora, a former center-left politician and ex-ambassador to the United States.

 Bukele might be the most popular leader in Latin America; 96 percent of respondents said he was doing a “good” or “very good” job in a CID Gallup survey of Salvadorans in November.
 Pre-election polls indicated nearly 70 percent of voters intended to back his party, Nuevas Ideas, or New Ideas.
-The party did not exist when Salvadorans last voted for the Legislative Assembly, in 2018; Bukele, who was elected the following year, has been able to count on only an allied party’s 11 seats in the 84-member, single-chamber legislature.
+The party did not exist when Salvadorans last voted for the Legislative Assembly in 2018; Bukele, who was elected the following year, has been able to count on only an allied party’s 11 seats in the 84-member, single-chamber legislature.

 A simple majority of 43 seats would allow him to push his agenda through.
 A supermajority of 56 seats would mean he could name loyalists to key positions in the independent attorney general’s office and on the Supreme Court without negotiating with the opposition.